instantcommerce/next-api-decorators/website/docs/validation.md

 ### Configuration

-The options you can pass into `ValidationPipe` are inherited from `class-validator` with an additional `transformerOptions` property, which inherits the `class-transformer`'s `plainToClass` options.
+The options you can pass into `ValidationPipe` are inherited from `class-validator` with an additional `transformerOptions` property, which inherits `class-transformer`'s `plainToClass` options.

 🔗 [`class-validator` options](https://github.com/typestack/class-validator#passing-options)